-- To introduce various concepts related to the supply chain management. - To educate the importance of supply chain decision such as design, planning, and operations of a firm. - To familiarize the students to the analytical tools necessary to solve supply chain problems. - To showcase the ways by which the companies use different supply chain drivers to improve their performance. - To acquaint the students with the contemporary trends in supply chain management in India.
+- 1. To introduce various concepts related to the supply chain management. - 2.
+To educate the importance of supply chain decision such as design, planning, and operations of a firm. - 3.
+To showcase the ways by which the companies use different supply chain drivers to improve their performance. - 4.
+To emphasise the efficacies of collaboration and coordination in a supply chain. - 5.
+To develop competency by exposing/analysing the students to various case studies in supply chain management. - 6.
+To appraise the students with the contemporary trends in supply chain management in India.